GBrachetta/guillermo/README.md

 ## Project Goals

+The main goals of the site for the owner are:

+- Showcase their activities.
+- Let the visitor know about who they are, what they do and when.
+- Offer a platform to display their work and sell it.
+- Give a clear way to get in touch and be contacted.
+- Promote their concerts and activities by offering clear information of past and future engagements.
+- Spread the love for baroque music in general and harpsichord in particular.

+The main goals of the site for the visitors are:

+- Get to know and connect with the artist.
+- Know clearly where and when they can attend one of their concerts.
+- Discover how they present themselves by looking at the media album.
+- Have a preview of their art by watching their videos.
+- Discover what CDs they offer on sale and be able to purchase them from home.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>

 ## User Stories

+- As a visitor, I would like to know who the artist is.
+- As a visitor, I would like to be able to see what their looks are by visiting a media gallery.
+- As a visitor, I would like to be able to see them in video by visiting a media gallery.
+- As a visitor, I would like to be able to listen to what they do by visiting a media gallery.
+- As a visitor, I would like to know his biography and experience.
+- As a visitor, I would like to be know what he things about being an artist.
+- As a visitor, I would like to be find out information about events, well organised and displaying date, time and venue.
+- As a visitor, I would like to be when and were have them performed before.
+- As a visitor, I would like to be able what CDs has the artist recorded.
+- As a visitor, I would like to be able to purchase securely the CDs.
+- As a visitor, I would like to be able to register an account so I can make future purchases without needing to enter my customer information again.
+- As a visitor, I would like to be able to see my order history.
+- As a visitor, I would like to be able to update my user details.
+- As a visitor, I would like to see clearly what's in my shopping bag at all times.

+- As the site owner, I would like to be able to add, modify and delete media, video and photo, and have them automatically added to my album with no extra work.
+- As the site owner, I would like to be able to add, modify and delete events and know that the app will organise them by date, moving automatically past events to its corresponding place so they don't confuse the visitor.
+- As the site owner, I would like to be able to add, modify and delete new items to my shop, having them populate it automatically without breaking the layout.
+- As the site owner, I would like to be able to replace photos, and have a preview of the image I'm about to upload.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>